peteamiri/Tutorials/SalesForce/CertNote2.md

 o   Dates and times are always calculated using the user’s time zone. o   The Created Date and Last Modified Date fields display only the date, not the date and time. o   {!CreatedDate} + 5 calculates the date and time five days after a record’s created date.
-Note that the expression returns the same data type as the one given; a date field plus or minus a number returns a date, and a date/time field plus or minus a number returns a date/time. o   When calculating dates using fractions, Salesforce ignores any numbers beyond the decimal.
+Note that the expression returns the same data type as the one given; a date field plus or minus a number returns a date, and a date/time field plus or minus a number returns a date/time. o   When calculating dates using fractions, SalesForce ignores any numbers beyond the decimal.
 For example:
 TODAY() + 0.7 is the same as TODAY() + 0, which is today’s date TODAY() + 1.7 is the same as TODAY() + 1, which is tomorrow’s date TODAY() + (-1.8) is the same as TODAY() + (-1), which is yesterday’s date